AdvancedSupportTools/DCAS-Designer-Migration-Tool/README.md

 This application is a special project developed by the Distech Controls Advanced Support Team and is NOT a sanctioned or official product release by Distech Controls Inc.

-Please read DISCLAIMER.txt in full before using this tool.
+Please read DISCLAIMER.md in full before using this tool.

 Designer package inspection, DG5 analysis, BACnet object discovery, and Gen 1 to ECLYPSE migration assistance utility.